 As a distance learning program, we are able to create an individualized learning plan that is built upon each student’s strengths and needs.
 This process allows the teachers to collaborate with each student to develop a path focusing on his or her areas of interest and future goals.

-How the Gifted & Talented Program Works
+How The Academy Program Works

 Academy students are encouraged to stretch their capability of complex analysis, evaluation, in-depth exploration and critical thinking.
 The Academy Project is an opportunity for each student to conduct in-depth research in an area of particular interest.
 The development of superior writing and research skills is an important aspect of this program component.
 Our Academy students present their research through an original piece of writing or through an exhibition, such as a film, photography collection, or the creation of a website.
 Students are encouraged to explore an area of interest to them.
 Some examples of past Academy Project topics include endangered species, autism, Irish dancing, bone injuries, and dog training.
 These research projects are often developed around a student’s specific gift or talent, providing an exciting journey of deeper involvement and understanding of his or her favorite artistic, musical, athletic, or intellectual pursuits.